Polidea/cmake-nRF5x/README.md

 ```

 You can find more examples in the repo's [`./ci/examples/`](./ci/examples) folder.
-Make sure to check all available cached variables, which are documented below.
+Make sure to check all available cached variables, which are documented below
+and read [Contributing readme](./ci/README.md) file if you plan to automate SDK
+and tool downloads.

 ## Configuration